shehab-fekry/SPA-Dashboard/README.md

 # SPA-Dashboard
-<p>A single page application Dashboard, impelemented with pure javaScript code to emphasize the deep understanding of how SPAs work</p>
+<p>A single page application (SPA) Dashboard, implemented with pure javaScript code to emphasize the deep understanding of how SPAs work</p>